Ams272/weather-app/README.md

 # weather-app
-An app designed to give weather information about any country in the world
+A web app designed to give weather information about any country in the world